Home / Analysis / Crypto / Price Predictions / Litecoin Price Prediction 2025: Worst Over as LTC Aims to Rebound

 Litecoin (LTC) Explained

 Bitcoin is the original cryptocurrency.
 However, Satoshi Nakamoto’s brainchild is not without its disadvantages.
 For instance, the Bitcoin blockchain can be slow and unwieldy.
-This means people not only have to wait longer for their transactions to be carried out, but it also costs them more money.
+Litecoin aims to be a faster, easier, and cheaper version of Bitcoin.

 In May 2023, however, Litecoin launched its LTC-20 tokens, cryptocurrencies based on the Litecoin blockchain, as an experiment.
-LTC-20s could potentially be the system’s equivalent of non-fungible tokens (NFTs).
+LTC-20s could be the system’s equivalent of non-fungible tokens (NFTs).

 How Litecoin Works